tchaase/research-internship-2022/open_lab_notebook/week_2.md

 - Set up the project

 ## problems encountered during this time frame
-- Sata set has object files that aren't continously numbered - why?
+- Data set has object files that aren't continously numbered - why?
     - Reason: There are two types of tasks!
 - Data has multi-run data.
 Need to figure out which pipeline can work with this.
 Can fMRI prep do this? <- do next week